Estimated reading time: 8 minutes

 Volunteers give many hours of free labor and have a basic expectation that there is some level of appreciation for what they do.

-A simple thank you once in a while goes a long, long way in showing someone that their efforts have been recognized and are appreciated.
+A simple thank you once in a while goes a long way toward showing someone that their efforts have been recognized and appreciated.

 7. Part Of A Team

-Church members volunteer for many reasons, but one of the biggest motivators is the sense of community that comes with working with other congregants.
+Church members volunteer for many reasons, but one of the biggest motivators is the sense of community that comes with working with other church members.

-Feeling like one is part of a team is a major motivator for people, and providing the environment that fosters that social interaction is key to a positive experience.
+Feeling like one is part of a team is a significant motivator for people, and providing the environment that fosters that social interaction is key to a positive experience.

 8. Care About Them As A Person